Vino el amor

-Vino el amor (English title: Along came love) is a Mexican telenovela produced by José Alberto Castro for Televisa.
-It premiered on August 8, 2016 and ended on February 19, 2017.
-It is a remake of the Chilean telenovela La chúcara, and stars Irina Baeva and Gabriel Soto.
+Vino el amor (English: Along Came Love) is a Mexican telenovela produced by José Alberto Castro for Televisa.
+It is a remake of the 2014 Chilean telenovela La chúcara by Julio Rojas Gutiérrez.
+The series stars Irina Baeva and Gabriel Soto.
+It aired on Las Estrellas from 8 August 2016 to 19 February 2017.
+In the United States, it aired on Univision from 25 October 2016 to 8 May 2017.

+Vino el amor won four awards out of nine nominations at the Premios TVyNovelas 2017, including the Best Antagonist Actress award for Azela Robinson.

 Plot

-David (Gabriel Soto) loses his wife Lisa (Laura Carmine) in a seemingly unintentional accident, perpetrated by her obsessive sister Graciela (Kimberly Dos Ramos).
-David becomes depressed to such a degree that he begins to neglect his children, Fernanda (Sofia Castro) and Bobby (Emilio Beltrán Ulrich), and the vineyard he loves so much.
-His sinister mother-in-law Lilian (Azela Robinson) and supposed best friend Juan (Christian de la Campa) try to take advantage of the situation to steal David's fortune.
-An unexpected arrival to the vineyard alters their plans.
+David is a winery owner who lost his wife Lisa in a suspicious accident perpetrated by her obsessive sister Graciela.
+David becomes so depressed that he neglects his children, Fernanda and Bobby, and the vineyard he loves so much.
+His sinister mother-in-law Lilian and supposed best friend Juan try to take advantage of the situation to steal David's fortune, but an unexpected arrival to the vineyard alters their plans.

-Luciana (Irina Baeva), a cheerful and impetuous youngster who lived in the vineyard with her family many years ago, was deported to Mexico along with her father Marcos (Alejandro Ávila).
-This was caused by Lilian, whose goal was to get rid of the entire family, especially Luciana's mother Marta (Cynthia Klitbo), for revenge of past troubles, as she sent officials after them despite having their documents in order and were in progress of becoming U.S. citizens.
-After her father died, Luciana returns as a beautiful young woman, and disrupts David's life.
-In their relationship of love and hate, Luciana changes everything for the better and David starts to love life again, along with gaining Luciana's affection.
-However, with Lilian's hatred towards the lower class due to the fact that her husband cheated on her with a servant, Graciela's obsession for David, and Fernanda's dislike for Luciana, the trio plan to prevent Luciana from ever staying in the United States.
+Luciana is a cheerful and impetuous youngster who lived in the vineyard with her family several years ago.
+She and her father Marcos were deported to Mexico by the orders of Lilian, whose goal is to get rid of the entire family as she sent officials to arrest them despite having their documents in order and were in progress of becoming U.S. citizens.
+Lilian always wanted revenge against Luciana's mother Marta due to the fact that her husband had cheated on her.
+After her father died, Luciana returns as a beautiful young woman and disrupts David's life.

+Despite their love-hate relationship, Luciana changes everything for the better and David learns to appreciate life and starts to love again by gaining Luciana's affection.
+However, with Lilian's hatred towards the lower class, Graciela's obsession with David, and Fernanda's dislike for Luciana, the trio plan to prevent Luciana from ever staying in the United States.